Study Abroad

 Part-time Jobs and Earning Potential for Students in United States

 International students in the United States have opportunities to work part-time while studying, providing valuable experience and financial support.
 Students can work up to 20 hours per week on-campus during the academic year.
-The minimum wage varies by state. for instance, it's $15 per hour in California and $7.25 in Texas.
+The minimum wage varies by state.
+For instance, it's $15 per hour in California and $7.25 in Texas.

 Popular on-campus jobs include library assistant, research assistant, and campus tour guide.
 Off-campus work requires Curricular Practical Training (CPT) or Optional Practical Training (OPT) authorization.
 CPT is for internships, while OPT is for post-graduation work.